 Great American Road Trip

-Pack your bags for a Route 66 Missouri adventure!
+Pack Your Bags for a Route 66 Adventure

 First order of “business” is to reserve your stay.
-Choose from a number of hotels or motels to fit your budget and desires…pet friendly?
-Pool?
-Fitness Room?
-Kitchenette?
+Choose from hotels or motels to fit your budget and desires.
+Or are you looking for a unique resort or cabin?
+Maybe you are looking for primitive camping or the comfort of your RV and camper?

-Day 1 – Start the day out with our Route 66 tools; Audio, Interactive Map, and Brochure.
-Each tool provides you with turn-by-turn instructions and historic information.
+Start the day with our Route 66 tools; Audio, Interactive Map, and Brochure.
+Each provides you with turn-by-turn instructions and historic information.
 Meander along the divided highway and photograph Hooker’s Cut.
 Experience the calm and peaceful Devils Elbow community.
-Take pictures along the Big Piney River, mail a postcard from Sheldon’s Market.
-Stop off at the Scenic overlook of the wooden trestle railroad bridge.
-As you move west roll the window down to take a whiff of sweet BBQ wafting through the Ozark region.
-As you round the corner, tap those breaks when you see the dinosaurs and spend the day at Uranus Missouri.
-Sample fudge, take photos, get thrown in jail, tour the Sideshow Museum, play a round, or two, of miniature golf.
+Take pictures along the Big Piney River and mail a postcard from Sheldon’s Market.
+Stop at the scenic overlook of the wooden trestle railroad bridge.
+As you move west, roll the window down to take a whiff of sweet BBQ wafting through the Ozark region.
+As you round the corner, tap those breaks when you see the dinosaurs and spend the day at Uranus Fudge Factory and General Store.
+Sample fudge, take photos, get thrown in jail, tour the Sideshow Museum, and play a round or two of miniature golf.
+Plan your evening with a delicious meal or check out our Events page for local activity nights, including games, karaoke, crafting activities, and nightlife.

-Day 2 – Head on into the quaint community of Waynesville.
-Stroll throughout downtown and learn about the local history.
-Visit area museums.
-Spend time at the parks, walk along the Roubidoux River, visit the Trail of Tears Memorial, take a dip at the local swimming hole.
-Stop by the library and rent a fishing pole and purchase a fishing license at one of the bait and tackle locations.
+Head on into the quaint community of Waynesville.
+Stroll around downtown and learn about the local history.
+Visit the 1903 Route 66 Courthouse Museum and the Old Stagecoach Stop, spend time at the parks, walk along the Roubidoux River, visit the Trail of Tears Memorial, and take a dip at the local swimming hole.
+Rent a fishing pole and purchase a fishing license at one of the bait and tackle locations.

-Day 3 – Spend a lazy day with one of Pulaski County outfitters.
+Spend a lazy day courtesy of Pulaski County outfitters.
 Rent a kayak, paddleboard, canoe, or raft and the outfitter of your choice will shuttle you for your river adventure.
-Choose from 2, 4, and 6 hours float trips.
+Choose from two, four, or six hours floating.

-Day 4 – Rise and shine and fuel up on a hearty breakfast as you set out to the east.
-Stop by Rolla and visit the Stonehedge Replica.
-Tour a winery or two in Saint James, stop by the Trail of Tear’s remembrance.
-Stop by Fanning for photos with the huge Route 66 Rocking Chair.
+Rise and shine, fuel up on a hearty breakfast, and head east on I-44.
+Stop by Rolla and visit the Stonehenge Replica .
+Tour a winery or two in St. James and stop by the Trail of Tears remembrance.
+Visit Fanning for photos with the huge Route 66 Rocking Chair.
 Cruise Cuba, the City of Murals.
-Missouri is known as the Cave State, so be sure to visit either Onondaga State Park in Leasburg or Meramec Caverns in Stanton, the most visited cave in Missouri.
-As you move east towards Saint Louis, plan time in Gray Summit Purina Farms or Laumeier Sculpture Park in Sunset Hills.
-Saint Louis must-stops include the Gateway Arch and the Chain of Rocks Bridge at the Missouri-Illinois state line.
+Missouri is also known as the Cave State, so visit either Onondaga State Park in Leasburg or Meramec Caverns in Stanton, the most visited cave in Missouri.
+As you move east toward St. Louis, plan time in Gray Summit Purina Farms or Laumeier Sculpture Park in Sunset Hills.
+St. Louis must-stops include the Gateway Arch and the Chain of Rocks Bridge at the Missouri-Illinois state line.
+Of course, you may also take in some pro sporting events from Major League Baseball, the National Hockey League, and Major League Soccer before heading back to Saint Robert!

-Day 5 – Spend some downtime enjoying your home away from home.
-Choose a themed tour in Pulaski County that fits your pleasure – Military Memorials, Gamer’s Trail, or Shutterbug locations.
-Or check out the “must stops” of Dixon, Crocker, and Richland.
-Take aim at a local golf course or indoor shooting range, or simply take a dip in your hotel pool, or at a public access along the riverways.
+Back in Saint Robert, spend some downtime enjoying your home away from home.
+Choose a themed tour in Pulaski County — Military Memorials, Gamers Trail, Shutterbug locations, and more.
+Or check out the “must-stops” of Dixon, Crocker, and Richland.
+Take aim at a local golf course or indoor shooting range, or take a dip in your hotel pool or at a public access along the riverways.

-Day 6 – Try another hearty breakfast and roll out to the west.
+Load up on another hearty breakfast and roll out to the west toward Joplin.
 Finish up the Pulaski County Route 66 Driving Tour from Waynesville thru Laquey.
-Venture across the Hazel Green bridge and photograph the remnants of the original 1924 bridge.
-Roam the Route 66 themed Bowell Park and the Route 66 Museum in Lebanon.
-Stop off at Redmon’s in Phillipsburg.
-Makes stops at the Marshfield Mural and Hubbel Telescope.
-In Springfield a must-stop is the Route 66 Car Museum, then head on over to Gary’s Gay Parita Gas Station in Paris Springs.
-Carthage offers a number of 1940’s gas stations, Webb City’s Gigantic Praying Hands is a sight to behold, too.
-And on into Joplin, you will want to make a stop at the Route 66 Mural Park, Bonnie & Clyde apartment, and memorials in remembrance of the Joplin tornado of 2011.
+Venture across the Hazel Green Bridge and photograph the remnants of the original 1924 bridge.
+Roam the Route 66-themed Bowell Park and the Route 66 Museum in Lebanon.
+Stop at Redmon’s Candy Factory in Phillipsburg, the Marshfield Mural and Hubbel Telescope.
+Visit the Route 66 Car Museum in Springfield, then head over to Gary’s Gay Parita Gas Station in Paris Springs.
+Carthage hosts a number of 1940s gas stations.
+Webb City’s Gigantic Praying Hands is a sight to behold, too.
+In Joplin, stop at the Route 66 Mural Park, Bonnie & Clyde apartment, and memorials in remembrance of the Joplin tornado of 2011.